Get

 2. Focus on One Issue at a Time

 While a minor behavioral issue may appear insignificant initially, it tends to grow over time if not appropriately addressed.
 Your dog must understand and thrive on basic commands to be trained in more complex tasks.
-For example, if your dog cannot sit when you attach its leash, you cannot expect it to sit and wait for its walk at the door.
+For example, if your dog cannot sit when you attach the leash, you cannot expect them to sit and wait for their walk by the door.

 3. Challenge your Maltipoo